ahtealeb/CVG_BPM/README.md

-Source code associate the Ph.D Thesis
+Source Code is concerned with the Ph.D Thesis

 # An Adaptive Framework for Variability Management of Business Process MOdels
 ### Context-Based Variant Generation of Business Process Models (CVG_BPM)

-By: Ahmed Tealeb,
+By: Ahmed Tealeb
 Supervisors:
 Assistant.
 Prof. Ahmed Awad
 and